SenyorSchmidt/website/README.md

 ### `footer.js`
 Footer with contact information like phone number and e-mailadress on left side and navigation buttons on the right side

-### Design
+## Design
-Navbar: Design uses #EAE7DC as background color and black as fontcolor.
-OnHover changes the background of the buttons to #e85a4f and fontcolor to #eae7dc. aboutme, portfolio, contact: Design uses #EAE7DC as background color and black as fontcolor.
+- navbar: Design uses #EAE7DC as background color and black as fontcolor.
+OnHover changes the background of the buttons to #e85a4f and fontcolor to #eae7dc.
+- aboutme, portfolio, contact: Design uses #EAE7DC as background color and black as fontcolor.
 Headers are displayed in #e85a4f.
-Footer: Design uses #e85a4f as background color with #EAE7DC as the fontcolor.
+- footer: Design uses #e85a4f as background color with #EAE7DC as the fontcolor.
-All: Font for headers is `Abril Fatface, serif` and for body `Prata, serif`.
+- All: Font for headers is `Abril Fatface, serif` and for body `Prata, serif`.